Class of 2021 College Documents

 13. Whenever possible, spend time on the campus of schools to which you are applying.
 (Would you ever consider buying a car without test driving it first?)

 14. After you have been accepted and you have made your choice, be sure to let the other colleges know that you will not be attending.
 Many schools have waiting lists.
 Be considerate of others.

 15. Keep us informed about decisions you receive from colleges and also any changes in your plans as the year progresses.
 We are interested and want this to be a productive year for you.

 17. If you want to play college sports, be sure to register with the NCAA.
 You can get information at www.ncaaeligibilitycenter.org.
-Please be aware that Drama, Media Analysis, Sports Literature, and Fundamentals of Algebra do not meet NCAA compliance requirements.
+Please be aware that Drama, American Cultural & Media Studies, Sports Literature, and Fundamentals of Algebra do not meet NCAA compliance requirements.
 Check the school’s 48H for further information.
 This is your responsibility for eligibility.